STAT545-UBC-hw-2018-19/hw02-Caroline-Seip/hw02-Caroline-Seip.md

     ## [1] 23.599 82.603

+The range of life expectancy is between 23.6 and 82.6 years.

-Or find the min and max
+Or we can find the minimum and maximum to show the spread:

 ``` r
 min(gapminder$lifeExp)